 The project’s focus will be on context, covering geographic, cultural, theological, denominational, national, and political settings.
 As we work to build a new global community of enquiry and practice – with diverse voices – we will remain faithful to our mission to foster science-engaged theology, celebrate science as a gift from God, and bring science and faith together to change the world.

-A pilot of ECLAS took place from 2013-14 and was funded by the John Templeton Foundation (JTF); this was followed by a supplementary year focused on artificial intelligence, funded by the Allchurches Trust.
+A pilot of ECLAS took place from 2013-14 and was funded by the John Templeton Foundation (JTF); this was followed by a seven-month grant from the Allchurches Trust focused on artificial intelligence.
 From 2015-18 ECLAS was funded by the Templeton World Charity Foundation (TWCF) and expanded to its existing five-strand approach.
-The current phase of ECLAS began in January 2020 and will run for three years, funded by a £3.4million grant from the Templeton Religion Trust.
+From January 2020-June 2023 ECLAS was funded by a £3.4million grant from the Templeton Religion Trust.
 ECLAS has been awarded a further grant from the John Templeton Foundation which will run April 2023-Dec 2027.HOW WE WORK